SciProgCentre/plotly.kt/README.md

 Dev builds and intermediate artifacts are available via `https://repo.kotlin.link` maven repository.

 ## Compatibility note
-The current `0.5.0` version of the library is compatible with kotlin 1.4 with JS-IR and kotlinx-serialization 1.1.0.
+The current `$version` version of the library is compatible with kotlin 1.4 with JS-IR and kotlinx-serialization 1.1.0.
 The JVM part requires JVM 11 to run.

 # TL;DR
 See [examples](./examples/src/main/kotlin).